Baseball in Australia: Summer vs Winter

 Baseball is considered traditionally a summer sport, meaning such that it will start in spring and end in autumn, however, this has changed many times in Australia for different reasons.
 One of these reasons is because baseball in Australia was originally considered a sport for cricketers in the off-season, but as baseball became more popular as a standalone sport it was played more often in summer.
 The Claxton Shield was traditionally played in the Australian winter so Sheffield Shield players could participate.

-However, the Australian Baseball League, International Baseball League of Australia and Claxton Shield in recent years have been played in the Australian summer, this is due to the MLB and other northern hemisphere baseball leagues being played in the northern summer, therefore many high-profile players from Australia were unable to play in the southern winter.
+However, the Australian Baseball League, International Baseball League of Australia and Claxton Shield in recent years have been played in the Australian summer, this is due to the MLB and other Northern Hemisphere baseball leagues being played in the northern summer, therefore many high-profile players from Australia were unable to play in the southern winter.

 Both summer and winter baseball was played in Melbourne in the 1920s and Sydney from 1913 until the end of World War II, when baseball across Australia became mainly winter only.
 The exception to this was summer night baseball at Norwood Oval in Adelaide, South Australia in the 1950s and at Oriole Stadium in Sydney from 1969.
 During the late 1960s the trend swung back towards baseball's traditional season of summer.

 When the New South Wales Major League decided to play summer only day baseball in 1973, a breakaway Sydney Winter League formed to continue playing in winter, while most NSW country centres continued in the winter.
 The Victorian Baseball Association in Melbourne switched to summer only in mid-1970.
 Since 1974 Sydney Baseball is now indeed an all year round sport.

 Notable players

 There are many Australians playing baseball professionally in the United States, Japan, Korea, and various other countries.

-As of December 2021 there were 4 Australian players playing in MLB: